GavinMendelGleason/many_worlds/README.md

 But we're also missing multiple worlds of possibilities if we don't pull back the curtains a bit and expose some more of the guts.
-The beauty of git's model was in keeping all of our worlds visibile.
+The beauty of git's model was in keeping all of our worlds visible.
 We can travel to the worlds, we can see the state transitions.
 This model enabled a host of really amazing things only one of which is versioning.
-It's real power came in enabling collaboration by exposing the multiple worlds, their states and their transitions so that we could work more directly with locality.
+Its real power came in enabling collaboration by exposing the multiple worlds, their states and their transitions so that we could work more directly with locality.